Life of Rights

 Common misconceptions

-- •Life of Rights is not always identical to Life of Copyright; it depends on what rights the seller owns and transfers.
+• Life of Rights is not always identical to Life of Copyright; it depends on what rights the seller owns, what the transaction transfers, and whether any contractual limitations survive the sale.

 Technical details